Yapiki/api/README.md

 # Yapiki public api
-Futur public api for Yapiki marketplace
+Future public api for Yapiki marketplace
+More to come !